Proteus (Marvel Comics)

 Kevin MacTaggert, also known as Proteus and Mutant X, is a character appearing in American comic books published by Marvel Comics and is commonly associated with the X-Men as an antagonist.

 Kevin is the mutant son of Scottish genetic researcher Moira MacTaggert and politician Joseph MacTaggert.
 He possesses reality-warping and possession powers and lived most of his life in forced seclusion at his mother Moira's research facility on Muir Island.
+He later became a member of The Five, a group of mutants capable of resurrecting dead mutants during the Krakoan Age.

-Kevin's attempt to escape Muir Island and find his father, Joseph made up a 1979–80 Uncanny X-Men storyline that was adapted in X-Men: The Animated Series.
+Kevin's attempt to escape Muir Island and find his father, Joseph, made up a 1979–80 Uncanny X-Men storyline that was adapted in X-Men: The Animated Series.
 In 2009, Proteus was ranked as IGN's 77th-greatest villain of all time.

 Publication history

-Created by writer Chris Claremont and artist/co-writer John Byrne, Proteus first appeared in The Uncanny X-Men #125 (September 1979), though hints to his character appeared in earlier issues.
-He was referenced off-panel in The Uncanny X-Men #104, and appeared already possessing a host in The Uncanny X-Men #119.
+Created by writer Chris Claremont and artist/co-writer John Byrne, Proteus first appeared in Uncanny X-Men #125 (September 1979), though hints to his character appeared in earlier issues.
+He was referenced off-panel in Uncanny X-Men #104, and appeared already possessing a host in Uncanny X-Men #119.